Seven Basic General Industry Safety Rules Toolbox Talk

 1. Keep work areas clean.
 Proper housekeeping alone can go a long way in preventing injuries.
 Injuries such as slips, trips, falls, lacerations, sprains, strains, etc. can be reduced from keeping work areas organized and clean.

 2. Use the proper tool for the job.
-Avoid the first impulse to use whatever tool is around you to get a work task done.
-Using the wrong tool for the job can result in an injury or damage to the tool which can lead to an injury down the road.
+Avoid the first impulse to use whatever tool (or object) is around you to get a work task done.
+Using the wrong tool for the job can result in an injury or damage to the tool which can lead to an injury in the future.

 4. Never work on live equipment.
-Working on energized equipment is an unsafe act that leads to many serious injuries and fatalities every single year.
+Working on energized equipment is an unsafe act that can result in serious injuries or fatalities.
 Always follow proper lock out tag out procedures prior to performing any maintenance or repair work on equipment.

 5. Make sure chemicals are properly labeled and stored.
 OSHA issues many citations regarding the hazard communication every year.
 Improper labeling and storage can lead to injuries or property loss due to fires, corrosion, etc.